Editor’s Note: This post has been updated with new links and content.

-Know what your visitors needs are so you can address their stage in the action cycle.
+Knowing what your visitors need allows you to address where they are in the action cycle.

-A reminder of what our Chuck Norris version of the action cycle looks like (in case you’re not familiar):
+A reminder of what our Chuck Norris-ized action cycle looks like (in case you’re not familiar):

 Which stage of the action cycle are your visitors in and where did they come from?